 Human beings are primaeval at times.
 Successful e-commerce websites play on our basic human emotions to great effect.
-Marketers skilled in conversion rate optimization are developing techniques to override rational behaviour in order to create urgency and increase conversion rate.
+Marketers skilled in conversion rate optimisation are developing techniques to override rational behaviour in order to create urgency and increase conversion rate.
+In this blog, we take a look at ten examples of how online sites create a sense of urgency to speed up consumers’ decision making:

 - Hunter / warrior competitiveness